 \end{proposition}

-\begin{proof} By \cite[Chapter 5, Theorem 1.1]{husemoller}, automorphisms of $X \times G$ as a principal $G$--bundle that restrict to the identity on $X$ are given by $Map_G(X \times G, G) = Map(X, G)$; this correspondence is clearly a group isomorphism.
-Then it is easy to see that every general automorphism is determined by an element of $Map(X, G)$ and a homeomorphism of $X$. \end{proof}
+\begin{proof} By \cite[Chapter 5, Theorem 1.1]{husemoller}, the group of automorphisms of $X \times G$ as a principal $G$-bundle that restrict to the identity on $X$ is given by $Map(X, G)$.
+Then it is straightforward to check that every general automorphism is determined by an element of $Map(X, G)$ and a homeomorphism of $X$. \end{proof}

-\begin{remark} In the case $X = {\mathbf n} = \{ 1, 2, \ldots, n \}$, $K$ is the symmetric group $\mathcal{S}_n$ and we obtain the standard wreath product $G(\mathcal{S}_n)$; see \cite[Lemma 3--3]{tamanoi2}.
+\begin{remark} In the case $X = {\mathbf n} = \{ 1, 2, \ldots, n \}$, $K$ is the symmetric group $\mathcal{S}_n$ and we obtain the standard wreath product $G(\mathcal{S}_n)$; see \cite[Lemma 3-3]{tamanoi2}.
 That is, $G(\mathcal{S}_n)$ is the semidirect product of $G^n$ by the action of $\mathcal{S}_n$ by permuting factors, so that the operation is given by

 for $(g_1, \ldots, g_n), (h_1, \ldots, h_n) \in G^n$ and $s, t \in \mathcal{S}_n$.

 \end{remark}